Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental setup

 The glass cell, made out of pure glass with no bolting structures, is not suited for positioning in-vacuum components.
-We solve this problem by positioning two semi-circles out of machinable ceramic (macor, Corning Inc.) with devoted cuts to accommodate the MOT light and the positioning of the desired in-vacuum elements (Figs. \ref{cell_and_QGM} and \ref{transport_cross_section}).
-The two semi-circles were carefully placed in the cell with a vacuum suction tip attached to a precision 3D linear micrometer stage.
-Once put down on the bottom glass surface they are spring-loaded and seize to the side surfaces.
-The adhesion to the bottom glass and seizing to the side surfaces creates a stable base and allows positioning of the QGM and a ZS in-vacuum mirror into a devoted slots.
+We solve this problem by positioning two semi-circles out of machinable ceramic (macor, Corning Inc.) with devoted cuts to accommodate the MOT light and the positioning of the desired in-vacuum elements (Figs.~\ref{cell_and_CAM} and~\ref{transport_cross_section}).
+The two semi-circles were carefully placed in the cell with a vacuum suction tip attached to a 3D precision linear micrometer stage.
+They are spring-loaded and once put down on the bottom glass surface they seize to the side surfaces.
+The adhesion to the bottom glass and seizing to the side surfaces creates a stable base and allows positioning of the CAM and a ZS in-vacuum mirror into devoted slots.
+The ZS mirror is custom-made with pure aluminum deposited on a fused silica substrate, without protective layer (Figs.~\ref{cell_and_CAM} and~\ref{transport_cross_section}).